 Apply Olive Oil

 Olive oil is another favorite natural moisturizer and can also serve as a soothing addition to foot soaks.
-Not only does it sink deeply into skin and create a natural moisture barrier, but it's also an ingredient you likely already have on hand.
+Not only does it sink deeply into skin, but it's also an ingredient you likely already have on hand.

 Turn to Salicylic Acid